 “Why do my muscles get tired very quickly after any activities or physical exercise?” – once it was my day-to-day question.
 If you’re asking the same frustrating question to yourself, contact My Concierge, MD, to get the reply and remedies.

 Muscle fatigue can be frustrating.
-However, with proper diagnosis, treatment, and care, you can reverse the condition and get healthy, strong, and sturdy muscle.
+However, you can reverse the condition with proper diagnosis, treatment, and care and get healthy, strong, and sturdy muscle.